Rheumatology Physician Salary 2026

 • Best for: Physicians prioritizing schedule flexibility or transitioning between practice settings

-• 10 clinic days per month
+• 10 clinic days per month, 120 clinic days per year

 • 8 hours per day